Kenneth Maryboy: Navajo relationship with the State of Utah

 On Jan.
 27, 2009, a Navajo delegation attended Indian Caucus Day.
 Utah Navajo Delegates Maryboy and Davis Filfred attended the Indian Caucus Day at the Utah State Capitol to advocate on behalf of Navajo constituents living in the state of Utah.

 Elected leaders from the Utah's five tribes met with former Utah State Gov. Jon M. Huntsman Jr., Gov. Gary R. Herbert, Attorney General Mark Shurtleff and a number of program directors to emphasize the importance of maintaining adequate funding for programs which provide direct services to tribal citizens.

 Thestate of Utah announced major budgetary problems for the upcoming fiscal year and has proposed possible cuts of 15 percent for state agencies.
 At the caucus, tribal leaders urged Utah state leaders to recognize the limitation in state services currently available to Utah tribes and asked for specific programs to be maintained, despite the economic challenges faced by the state.

 Kenneth Maryboy went on to state, "With proposed budgetary cuts, it is important as tribal leaders that we are clear about what state programs we believe are most important to retain.
 It is also pertinent we are clear about what our goals are in terms of strengthening state and tribal relations."

 Life away from politics

-Currently, although politics does take up much of Kenneth's time, he has found hobbies and activities to help balance out the fast pace public service life.
+Currently, although politics does take up much of Kenneth's time, he has found hobbies and activities to help balance out the public service life.
 With his family collectively joining him, Kenneth spends time with ATVs and hunting as a side passion.
 The Maryboy family is quite closely involved with many outdoor racing venues such as mudbogging and drag racing.
 In fact the Maryboy family runs a racing club called Whiterock Racing.

-As with most Western Democrats, Kenneth enjoys a sustaintial amount of time utilizing his time with taking advantage of the immensely rural southwestern environment with such activities like hunting and fishing.
-The southern Utah area is filled with a variety of outdoor activities for most people who reside in the area and Kenneth maintains that tradition as most Utans do.

-Many southern Utahns enjoy the offers that Lake Powell has to provide.
-Kenneth and his family enjoy the many opportunities that the lake does provide that many other Utahns and Southwestern Americans take advantage of as well.